-The ADC081500 demultiplexes the converter output data into two LVDS output buses.
-The results of successive conversions started on the odd falling edges of the CLK+ pin are available on one of the two LVDS buses, while the results of conversions started on the even falling edges of the CLK+ pin are available on the other LVDS bus.
-This means that, the word rate at each LVDS bus is 1/2 the ADC081500 input clock rate and the two buses must be multiplexed to obtain the entire 1.5 GSPS conversion result.
+The ADC08D1000 demultiplexes the output data of each of the two ADCs on the die onto two LVDS output buses (total of four buses, two for each ADC).
+For each of the two converters, the results of successive conversions started on the odd falling edges of the CLK+ pin are available on one of the two LVDS buses, while the results of conversions started on the even falling edges of the CLK+ pin are available on the other LVDS bus.
+This means that, in the SDR mode, the word rate at each LVDS bus is 1/2 the ADC08D1000 input clock rate and the two buses must be multiplexed to obtain the entire 1 GSPS conversion result.